Denmark and Netherlands pledge to give F-16 fighter jets to Ukraine as Zelenskyy visits

 ’’F-16s will certainly give new energy, confidence, and motivation to fighters and civilians.
 I’m sure it will deliver new results for Ukraine and the entire Europe,″ the Ukrainian leader said.

-Ukraine hopes the jets will give it a combat edge, after launching a counteroffensive against the Kremlin's forces without air cover, placing its troops at the mercy of Russian aviation and artillery.
+Ukraine hopes the jets will give it a combat edge, after launching a counteroffensive against the Kremlin's forces without air cover from Western aircraft, placing its troops at the mercy of Russian aviation and artillery.

 “The F-16s will not help immediately now with the war effort.
-It is anyway a long-term commitment from the Netherlands,” the Dutch leader said.
+It is anyway a long-term commitment from the Netherlands,” Rutte said.
 “We want them to be active and operational as soon as possible. … Not for the next month, that’s impossible, but hopefully soon afterward.”

+He and Zelenskyy inspected two gray F-16s parked in a hangar at a Dutch base in the southern city of Eindhoven.

-A few hours later, Zelenskyy was received by Frederiksen along with the country's foreign minister, defense minister and Crown Princess Mary at the Skrydstrup air base in southern Denmark.
+A few hours later, Zelenskyy and his wife were received by Frederiksen, other Danish Cabinet ministers and Crown Princess Mary at the Skrydstrup air base in southern Denmark where Ukrainian pilots will receive F-16 training in coming months.
 The two leaders climbed into a Danish F-16 and tried out the seats.

-Frederiksen said Denmark would provide 19 F-16 jets to Ukraine.
-She said “hopefully” six could be delivered around New Year, eight more next year and the remaining five in 2025.
+Frederiksen said “hopefully” six fighter jets could be delivered around New Year, eight more next year and the remaining five in 2025.

-“Please take this donation as a token of Denmark’s unwavering support for your country’s fight for freedom," the Danish prime minister said.
+“Please take this donation as a token of Denmark’s unwavering support for your country’s fight for freedom," she said.

-The Netherlands did not specify the number of planes it would provide.
-Zelenskyy said on his Telegram channel that Ukraine would get 42 jets.

-Zelenskyy said the Dutch and Danish donations were a “huge push for other countries who were in doubt” about providing Ukraine with F-16s.
-Asked whether there were conditions to Ukraine receiving the fighters jets, such as a commitment to not using them in Russian territory, Zelenskyy said that had not been discussed but added that defending Ukrainian territory was the “main goal.”
+Zelenskyy called the Dutch and Danish donations a “huge push for other countries who were in doubt” about providing Ukraine with F-16s.
+Asked whether there were conditions attached to the donations, such as a commitment not to use them in Russian territory, Zelenskyy said that had not been discussed but added that defending Ukrainian territory was the “main goal.”

-The Dutch and Danish governments are also involved in a coalition that is working to train Ukrainian pilots to fly the advanced fighter jets.
+The Dutch and Danish governments are also spearheading a coalition that is working to train Ukrainian pilots to fly the advanced fighter jets.

+“The training is expected to last a minimum of six months.
+Exactly how long it will take to teach Ukrainians to operate the F-16 capability cannot be said precisely, as it will depend on their experience and language skills, among other things," the Danish Armed Forces said in a statement.

-Zelenskyy declined to say how many Ukrainian pilots would undergo training in Denmark and later in Romania, citing security reasons.
-Denmark said Friday that the training is starting this month, and officials have previously said that Ukrainian pilots will need six to eight months of training.
+Officials have previously said that Ukrainian pilots will need six to eight months of training.

-On Friday, the Netherlands and Denmark said the U.S. had authorized them to deliver American-made F-16s to Ukraine.
-Washington's approval was seen as a major boost for Kyiv, even though the fighter jets won't have an immediate impact on the almost 18-month war.
+Sunday's announcements came two days after the Netherlands and Denmark said the U.S. had authorized them to deliver American-made F-16s to Ukraine in what was seen as a major boost for Kyiv.

 Washington says the F-16s — like the advanced U.S. Abrams tanks — will be crucial in the long term as Kyiv faces down Russia.